2 John – Walking In the Truth

 a.
 Many deceivers have gone out into the world: John was aware false teachers were a danger to the church in his day.

 i.
 “The immediate problem in [2 John] is that of traveling teachers or missionaries.
 According to Christian ethics all who thus traveled about were to be shown hospitality by Christians in the town to which they came.”
 (Boice)

 b.
-This is a deceiver: John mainly had in mind the danger in his own time, the danger of those who thought that the Jesus, being God, could have no real connection with the material world.
+This is a deceiver: John mainly had in mind the danger in his own time, of those who thought that Jesus, being God, could have no real connection with the material world.
 They said that He only had an apparent connection with the material world.

 i.
 To combat this, John made a plain declaration: we must confess Jesus Christ as coming in the flesh.
 This means Jesus came as a real man in His first coming, but also means He will come as a human being – although glorified humanity, and that added to His eternal deity – a real flesh and blood Jesus will come again to the earth.

 c.
 This is a deceiver and an antichrist: Against this false idea of Jesus, John insists those who do not confess Jesus Christ as coming in the flesh are the deceivers and have the spirit of the antichrist.

 i.
 John warned us against these antichrists in his first letter (1 John 2:18-23, 4:3).
 They are those who not only oppose Jesus, but also offer a substitute “Christ.”

 ii.
 This spirit of antichrist will one day find its ultimate fulfillment in the Antichrist, who will lead humanity in an end-times rebellion against God.